-- [The fund] will vote against compensation policies or compensation committee reports if the report does not include enough information for shareholders to understand how the company determined or would determine the amounts the executives are paid.
-This includes the performance criteria on which incentive compensation is based. - [The fund] will vote against plans if the company's disclosure about the performance criteria for its incentive compensation is so vague that shareholders cannot determine what measures of performance are being used to award performance-based pay.
+- Vote against compensation policies or compensation committee reports if the report does not include enough information for shareholders to understand how the company determined or would determine the amounts the executives are paid.
+This includes the performance criteria on which incentive compensation is based. - Vote against plans if the company's disclosure about the performance criteria for its incentive compensation is so vague that shareholders cannot determine what measures of performance are being used to award performancebased pay.